dynverse/anndata/README.md

 We recently published
-[`anndata`](https://cran.r-project.org/package=anndata) on CRAN, which is an R wrapper for the Python package – with some syntax sprinkled on top to make R users feel more at home.
+[`anndata`](https://cran.r-project.org/package=anndata) on CRAN, which is a reticulate wrapper for the Python package – with some syntax sprinkled on top to make R users feel more at home.

-The R anndata is still under active development at [github.com/dynverse/anndata](https://github.com/dynverse/anndata).
+anndata for R is still under active development at [github.com/dynverse/anndata](https://github.com/dynverse/anndata).
 If you encounter any issues, feel free to post an issue on GitHub!